hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

   :depth: 1
   :local:

 This is a guide to help you set up a basic authorization architecture for your GraphQL fields.
-It is recommended that you first check out the different :ref:`access control use-cases <acl-use-cases>` that will be referenced throughout this guide.
+It is recommended that you first check out :doc:`access control basics <basics>` and :doc:`reference documentation for permissions<reference-permissions>` that will be referred to throughout this guide.

 Here are some examples of common use-cases.